 I am a qualified counsellor with an MA in Clinical Counselling (Distinction) from the University of Chester, a Diploma in Cognitive Behavioural Therapeutic Skills and Theory (CPCAB) and a Certificate in Online Counselling (CPCAB).
 My work is informed by my training in person-centered therapy and CBT.

 I have experience of working in a variety of locations including Jigsaw Counselling in Widnes, John Moores University, Liverpool Hope University Counselling Service, West Cheshire College and medical centres on the Wirral.
 I have worked with adults of different ages, genders and cultures.

 I have worked with clients who have experienced: anxiety, depression, work-related stress, infertility and pregnancy loss, bereavement, relationship breakdown, low self-esteem, identity, bullying and abuse.

 I am a registered member of the British Association for Counselling and Psychotherapy (BACP) and I work to their ethical framework.
-I am also a member of the British Infertility Counselling Association.

 Before training as a counsellor, I worked as a researcher and lecturer for over fifteen years.
 I have a doctorate in social sciences.